ProteGen – The First Mesh, a 20 Year History

 This recall should have been a huge red flag for the FDA, who’s job through their approval process is keeping Americans safe by ensuring that the process.
 If a predicate device is defective, those that follow should be carefully inspected for the same issues.

-Sort of like the 1977 recall of the Ford Pinto because of its tendency to erupt into fuel-tank fires in rear end collisions.
+Sort of like the 1977 recall of the Ford Pinto because of its tendency to erupt into a fuel-tank fire following a rear-end collision.
 Imagine if there was a family of automobiles based on the Pinto design?
 Would they be subject to a recall or at least a review to see if they share the same safety deficiencies as the Pinto?

 But ProteGen did not set off a different review process for pelvic mesh devices.
 Even though it was recalled due to it’s harmful effects, there is was no effort within the FDA to more thoroughly inspect the medical devices that were developed based as “substantial equivalents” to the ProteGen.